JuliaDiff/BlueStyle/README.md

 When referencing Julia in documentation note that "Julia" refers to the programming language while "julia" (typically in backticks, e.g. `julia`) refers to the executable.

 Only use inline comments if they fit within the line length limit.
-If your comment comment cannot be fitted inline then place the comment above the content to which it refers:
+If your comment cannot be fitted inline then place the comment above the content to which it refers:

 ```julia
 # Yes: